memento-ai/Memento/packages/readme-agents/README.md

 ## Description

-The `@memento-ai/readme-agents` package provides agents for generating comprehensive README.md files for packages and the overall Memento project.
-These agents leverage the Memento AI system to analyze the source code, existing documentation, project structure, and other relevant information to generate informative and up-to-date README files.
+The `@memento-ai/readme-agents` package provides specialized agents for generating comprehensive README.md files for individual packages and the overall Memento project.
+These agents leverage the Memento AI system to analyze source code, existing documentation, project structure, and other relevant information to produce informative and up-to-date README files.

 ## Key Features